 - Considering the cost before making the purchase

-A strong customer acquisition funnel can prevent loss of prospects as they move through these stages.
-The same goes for when you pass leads from the marketing to the sales team, and onward to the customer service team, etc. You’re less likely to miss data, and miscommunication between teams will be minimised.
+A strong customer acquisition funnel can prevent the loss of prospects as they move through these stages.
+The same goes for when you pass leads from the marketing to the sales team, and onward to the customer service team, etc. You’re less likely to miss data, and miscommunication between teams will be minimized.

 What happens in the different stages of the funnel?